OGiesecke/BondLendingChannel/readme.md

 ## Final Sample

-The file *Default_finalsample.csv* contains the final sample of the EURO STOXX sectoral indices constituents--excluding financials and utilities and removing some observation for the lack of data.
+The file *Default_finalsample.csv* in the directory Data_Files/ contains the final sample of the EURO STOXX sectoral indices constituents--excluding financials and utilities and removing some observation for the lack of data.

 ## Manually collected capital structure data

-The file *CapitalStructure_manual.xlsx* contains the manually collected market debt data for the years 2000 and 2001.
+The file *CapitalStructure_manual.xlsx* in the directory Data_Files/ contains the manually collected market debt data for the years 2000 and 2001.